- Purpose of a Budget

 - Report the decline immediately to the service body, using exact numbers.

 - Discuss the necessary corrective steps, which can include formally reducing budgets, if necessary, and consider fundraising events or campaigns to increase contributions.

 - Consider doing a formal group inventory.
-Look for Group Inventory or Strong Meeting Checklist on oa.org on the Group Support page.
+Look for the OA Group Inventory and Strong Meeting Checklist on oa.org in the Document Library.

 If revenues are substantially up, the following actions are helpful:

 - Celebrate the success through service body announcements.

 - Consider adding budget money to areas that would help carry the message.

 - Let area groups know how the extra money will be spent.

 The adjustments mentioned above should go through the appropriate approval process.